world-class/REPL/modules/level_4/web_development/README.md

 you to present your work online in the form of a website.

 Enrolled students only: [Course syllabus available on Coursera](https://www.coursera.org/learn/london-cs-orientation/supplement/p88ho/syllabus-web-development-cm1040).

+# Topics covered

+- Introduction to Web Development
+- Web Site Design
+- Essential HTML
+- Introduction to CSS
+- Positioning in Styling & Design
+- Responsive CSS
+- Introduction to JavaScript for the Web
+- Manipulating the DOM using Javascript
+- JavaScript Libraries
+- Web Hosting & Professional Practices

+# Assessment

+Coursework only (Type III)

 # Resources
 ## Kinks to be aware of